Live. Study. Repeat.

 Tal is a sorcerer in a world where they are killed on sight, traveling with a man charged with carrying out the task.
 Every night Tal must pretend to study his spellbook to maintain his disguise as a Wizard’s Apprentice.
 If his disguise slips and his charade is uncovered, it will be his death.
 Seeking answers to mysteries that arose after his parent’s murder, Tal must accept any allies, no matter the risks, to uncover his family’s secret.
+But when he wakes up one morning to find himself trapped repeating the same day, he has to overcome his challenges all on his own.

 This story is an adaptation of a D&D campaign I ran but never was able to complete.
 I tried to capture the feel of a table-top RPG session —tropes and humor— without relying on the mechanics.
 This is not a litRPG or gamelit story and no D&D mechanics or system appear in the game.
 It follows one member of an adventuring party as he deals with the problems with that arise from being an adventurer.
 Namely, getting roped into adventures.
 The story has a time loop element, but will eventually move past that.